openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_event_cntrl.rst

     - Periodically check REG_ERR_0 through REG_ERR_7 for any set error bits.
     - Each bit corresponds to an event source that experienced an queue overflow.
-    - Clear errors by reading from the corresponding ERR register.
+    - Clear errors by reading from the corresponding ERR CSR.
     - Implement appropriate error recovery mechanisms based on which events had overflow errors.

   7. For dynamic reconfiguration:

     - Event masks can be updated at runtime to change event routing behavior.
-    - Timer event sources can be changed during operation by updating TIMER1_SEL registers.
+    - Timer event sources can be changed during operation by updating TIMER1_SEL CSRs.
     - Software events can be generated at any time by writing to REG_EVENT.

   8. Handle cluster and peripheral events: